 - cover letter,

 - financial proposal & cost break-down,

 Personalizing all these single documents and copy-pasting the relevant proposal data is an error-prone and extensive process.

 The inefficiency in compiling RFQ components manually is time consuming and can be automated easily.
 The risk of bringing in new copy-paste errors is high and the usage of non-centralized and therewith outdated data can have a significant impact on the margin.

 For sales reps the above-mentioned obstacles during the process of configuration, pricing and quoting might be troublesome, but from a management perspective, these are substantial factors that can put an entire business at risk.

-A reasonable CRM sales system embeds such a risk-mitigating CPQ solution.
-Furthermore management depends on analytic capabilities to gain transparency into the sales process for revenue prediction and profitability optimization.
-Read more about the need for lightweight analytics for SMEs in my upcoming article!
+A sales platform for manufacturers embeds such a risk-mitigating CPQ solution.
+Furthermore management gains analytic insights and transparency into the sales process for revenue prediction and profitability optimization.

-If you now feel that you might need to assess your configure price quote process, you can download our CPQ Risk Assessment Template here or request for your own personal CPQ demo with one of our experts.
+If you now feel that you might need to assess your sales process, you can request a free consultation with one of our experts!